pranjalpokharel7/pranjalpokharel7.github.io/content/posts/july-2024-plan.md

 Taking a nap or a shower are sure fire ways to douse that initial phase of burnout.

 I had the worst possible start to the day and ended up having one of the most productive days in this 4 week span.
 Life is full of surprises, give future possibilities a chance.

+---

+## 2024-07-17

+- Merged a change in data pipeline that should significantly speed up database ingestion by a huge factor.

+Couldn't sleep at all last night, and I had the brilliant idea of browsing instagram because I couldn't fall asleep.
+I need to face my dragon.
+The next time I can't fall asleep, I'm getting out of bed and start coding.

+My teeth hurts.
+Had it checked out on Saturday, but I'll visit it tomorrow as early as possible.
+Health -> Family/Relationships -> Programming/Work -> Everything Else.
+That's the only priority order that matters.

+I have opted into a challenge at work where I've promised to deliver milestones on optimization within 7 days (5 working days + weekends).
+I have to prepare a design document with the proposed changes first, so my plan first thing tomorrow is to go through the entire backend codebase.
+I can see a lot of optimizations happening at the database level, following that I plan to go deeper into the deployment structure.
+DevOps isn't really my expertise but for now it happens to align with what I'm trying to achieve in the next 7 days.